bubkoo/grunt-underscore-compiler/README.md

 Type: `Boolean`
 Default value: `true`

-By default keep the line break for the generated code.
-You can specify this option to `false` to get one line code, but you also shoule note that this option is not equal to htmlmin.
+By default keep the HTML line break in the generated code.
+You can specify this option to `false` to get one line code, but you note that this option is not equal to htmlmin.

 #### options.namespace
 Type: `String` or `false` or `Function`